 Our top five tips to help children build their confidence and enjoyment when riding.

-- Be seen, be safe: An old tag line but still as relevant today.
+An old tag line but still as relevant today.
 The meaning however has altered slightly.
 It’s not just about wearing high-visibility clothing or having reflectors on your bike, it’s also about cycling correctly.
 If your child has completed their Bikeability award they will tell you themselves about the primary and secondary road positions.
-To find out what this means read our Effective Traffic Riding Guide.